Prep Basketball Star Ronnie Fields Injured In Car Wreck

-CHICAGO (AP) _ The basketball future of Ronnie Fields, considered one of the best high school players in the country, was in doubt after he broke a bone in his neck in a car accident.
+CHICAGO (AP) _ Ronnie Fields, ranked among the nation’s finest high school basketball players, broke a bone in his neck in a car accident early Monday.

-The 6-foot-3 guard, a three-time Associated Press All-State player, was injured early Monday in rural DuPage County when he swerved the rental car he was driving to try to avoid something in the road.
-The car slid and slammed twice into a guard rail, police said.
+The 6-3 Fields, a three-time Associated Press All-State player, was injured early Monday in rural DuPage County when the rental car he was driving swerved to avoid something in the roadway, slid and slammed twice into a guard rail, police said.

-An acrobatic player with a 40-inch vertical leap, the Farragut senior has been compared to and wears the same No. 23 as Michael Jordan.
-He is averaging more than 30 points and 10 rebounds this season and is scheduled to play in next month’s McDonald’s All-America game.
+An acrobatic player with a 40-inch vertical leap, the Farragut senior _ who has been compared to and wears the same No. 23 jersey as Michael Jordan _ has averaged more than 30 points and 10 rebounds a game this season.

 Because of lower college entrance test scores, he is flirting with the idea of following his former teammate Kevin Garnett and skipping college to go directly into the NBA.
 He plans to attend DePaul University if he qualifies on his ACT.

-Garnett, only 19, has distinguished himself this season with the Minnesota Timberwolves after being the fifth overall selection in the draft.
+Garnett, only 19, has distinguished himself this season with the Minnesota Timberwolves after being the fifth overall selection of the 1995 pro draft.